daveajlee/eureka-server/README.md

 * docker build -t tagname .
 * docker run -dp 8761:8761 tagname

+## Version 2.0 with Java 13 and Spring Boot 2.23

+This version uses Java 13 and Spring Boot 2.23.
+It also offers Docker deployment via a Dockerfile.
 Alternatively the Docker image can be pulled from this url: https://hub.docker.com/r/daveajlee/eureka-server/